- Itemized Deductions

 Value of benefits received in connection with a contribution to a charitable organization.
 See Pub.
 526 for exceptions.

 Cost of tuition.
-But you may be able to deduct this as a job education expense on line 21; as a tuition and fees deduction on Form 1040, line 34; or take an education credit (see Form 8863).
+However, you may be able to deduct this as a job education expense on line 21 or take an education credit (see Form 8863).

 Enter on line 16 the total value of gifts you made in cash or by check (including out-of-pocket expenses).